Fascia Training

 Before I explain how to train your fascia it is very important to have a general understanding of fascia, fascia training, and fascial tension.

-Any type of training activates multiple systems at once, fascia, muscles, bones, nerves, and tendons, so the goal isn’t to isolate fascia, because you can’t, but to train it specifically by applying full-body tension, improving reflexive movement, and optimizing force and pressure transfer in the body.
-This training approach, which can also be considered neuromuscular or neurofascial training, can help awaken dormant sensory receptors, increase elasticity, improve tissue hydration, and reinforce the body’s biotensegrity.
+Any type of training activates multiple systems at once, fascia, muscles, bones, nerves, and tendons, so the goal isn’t to isolate fascia, because you can’t, but to train it specifically by applying full-body tension, improving reflexive movement, and improving pressure transfer in the body.
+This means fascia responds and adapts just like muscle and cardiovascular tissue do, and it will adapt to the different types of balance, mobility, isometric, and plyometric exercises you do.

-Most people think of fascial tension only as tightness or knots that need to be released, which can be done with a smaller massage tool like a lacrosse, spiky, or tennis ball instead of larger tool like a foam roller.
-But in the context of fascia training, “fascial tension” refers to your ability to actively engage the fascial web, using your feet, hands, tongue, and spine, to create intentional, elastic preload that stores and transfers energy through your entire body with each movement.
+Most people think of fascial tension only as tightness or knots that need to be released, which can be done with injury-prevention and recovery equipment like a lacrosse, spiky, or tennis ball instead of a larger tool like a foam roller.
+But in the context of fascia training, “fascial tension” refers to your ability to actively engage the fascial web, using your feet, hands, tongue, and spine, to create intentional tension throughout the body.

 Now that you have a general understanding of how fascia works and how fascial tension is meant to be created intentionally rather than just released, we can move into the practical ways to train it specifically for soccer performance.
-This is done by training the tongue, feet, hands, and spine because these four areas serve as the primary control centers and connection points of your fascial system, acting as “roots” that allow you to generate, coordinate, and transfer tension throughout your entire body.
+This is done by training the tongue, feet, hands, and spine because these four areas serve as the primary control centers that allow you to generate, coordinate, and transfer tension throughout your entire body.

 Self-Myofascial Release Massage

-Self-myofascial release massage involves using small massage tools, which are essential training accessories, like a spiky ball, lacrosse ball, tennis ball, or PVC pipe to target specific trigger points, break up fascial adhesions, and improve tissue hydration.
+Self-myofascial release massage involves using small massage tools, like a spiky ball, lacrosse ball, tennis ball, or PVC pipe to target specific trigger points, break up fascial adhesions, and improve tissue hydration.
 Focus on the feet when starting out and also avoid larger tools like foam rollers because they do not allow for centralized pressure due to a larger surface area.

 Mewing